 A well-defined border

-The property is bordered on the east by Spring Street and by a fieldstone wall on the west.
-The southern border is an active rail line that delivers to Jones Chemical (the old NYC Peanut Line), while the northern border is the inactive Lehigh Valley Line, which is cut just west of Spring Street.
+The property is situated between Spring Street on the east and a fieldstone wall on the west.
+The southern limit is an operational rail line that transports goods to Jones Chemical (formerly known as the NYC Peanut Line), while the northern boundary is the Lehigh Valley Line, which is cut just to the west of Spring Street.
+The tracks are active and used daily for transporting rail cars.

 Winter in MacKay Wildlife Preserve